RangerRhino23/Dahlke-Media/README.md

 ## 📖 Project Overview

-[Briefly describe what the website is here—e.g., "This is the source code for my personal portfolio/business site..."]
+This website is for the Dahlke Media Agency and is reserved for their use.

 ## 🛠️ Tech Stack